Hamdash/QPED-O3/src/main/java/eu/qped/java/readme.md

 | returnType       | String                 |

 ### Metrics Checker Configuration WIP
-The design checker is able to check one or more given classes for well-known class design metrics.
+The metrics checker is able to check one or more given classes for well-known object-oriented design metrics.
 The used metrics are e.g. from the **Chidamber Kemerer**, **quality oriented extension to C&K**, **QMOOD** metrics suites,

 | Option Name      | Possible Values          |